skburg/sentiment-analysis/README.md

-# sentiment-analysis
+# sentiment-analysis-NLP
-This is a classifier to predict whether a movie review is positive or negative
+This is a classifier that uses NLP to predict whether a movie review is positive or negative

 This was my capstone project for the Advanced Machine Learning class in the Machine Learning Certificate Program at the University of Washington - Professional and Continuing Education